bennednedben/IRON-HACK---Final-Project/README.md

 Many factors determine the base rent of an apartment.
 Many assumptions could be confirmed.
 The location of the property has the greatest influence.
-In addition, the following circumstances also have correlations on the base rent per squermeter in descending order:
+In addition, the following circumstances also have correlations on the base rent per squer meter in descending order:
 - condition
 - interior quality
 - year constructedRange